SharonLutz/reverseDirection/README.md

 # reverseDirection
-Examines the MR Steiger approach to detect the directionality between the mediator and outcome through simulation studies
+Examines the MR Steiger approach to detect the directionality between the mediator and outcome through simulation studies.

 ## Installation
 ```